 During the event, the teachers were exposed to enrichment lectures on Israel as an entrepreneurial state and the importance of entrepreneurship education.
 They also learned about models to develop projects based on a business plan.

-The teachers participated in creative thinking workshops, learned how to present an idea and enjoyed a workshop on entrepreneurial skills as life skills.
+The teachers took part in creative thinking workshops, learned how to present an idea, and enjoyed an activity on entrepreneurial skills as life skills.

-At the end of the day, a competitive vote was held, and four leading initiatives were chosen, which teachers will lead to realization.
+By the end of the event, a competitive vote was held, and four leading initiatives were chosen, which teachers will lead to realization.

-Galit Zamler led a day of preparation for the staff of the "Alonei Mamre" school headed by Yael Klein, in the style of a Hackathon in connection with the school vision.
+Galit Zamler led a day of preparation for the staff of the "Alonei Mamre" school headed by Mrs. Yael Klein, in the style of a Hackathon in the context of the school vision.

-Before the day of preparation, the teachers had gone through a process of raising dreams and defining a school vision with Ayala Fisher, so the day of the hackathon was called "From Dreams to Initiatives."
+Before this day, the teachers had gone through a process of raising dreams and defining a school vision with Mrs. Ayala Fisher, so the Hackathon was called "From Dreams to Initiatives."

-On the day of the event itself, the teachers worked in pre-defined groups, raised many ideas for initiatives that fulfilled the vision, and then filtered the ideas according to the criteria defined by the management staff.
+At the event, the teachers worked in pre-defined groups, raised many ideas for initiatives that fulfilled the vision, and then filtered them according to the criteria defined by the management staff.

-Although the process of screening ideas was difficult, each team chose only one idea and developed it according to a business plan model.
+Although the process of screening ideas was challenging, each team chose only one idea and developed it according to a business plan model.

-The teachers presented the final ideas to their peers, and they were put to a vote, at the end of which three ideas were chosen, to be implemented by all the teachers, depending on their connection to the idea.
+The teachers presented the final ideas to their peers, and they were put to the vote.
+Thus, three final ideas were chosen to be implemented by all the teachers, according to their preference.

-All of the teachers' ideas for initiatives that did not reach the final stage will serve as a repository for initiatives for future realization.
+All of the teachers' ideas for initiatives that did not reach the final stage will serve as a repository for projects for future realization.

-The theme of the was "A Winning Integration of Students in the Classroom."
+The theme of the event was "A Winning Integration of Students in the Classroom."